ngs-doo/dsl-compiler-client/README.md

 ###Compiled libraries

 This tool is used to produce a compiled library which you can use to implement custom behavior and business logic.
-While you can use generated code instead of compiled library, this behavior is highly discouraged since it leads to broken development once you start modifying generated code.
+While you can use generated code instead of compiled library, this behavior is highly discouraged.

 ###Usage examples

-Compiling Java client library from DSL located in ./dsl folder
+Compiling Java client library from DSL located in ./dsl folder (you will need Mono or .NET to use the compiler)

     java -jar dsl-clc.jar target=java_client

-Compiling Java client library from DSL located in ./dsl folder using an offline compiler (you will need Mono or .NET to use offline compiler)

-    java -jar dsl-clc.jar target=java_client compiler

 Creating PHP source from DSL located in ./model folder